WICG/import-maps/README.md

 The high-level summary is that any fetch of an `import:` URL should be thought of as sugar for a series of if-then-else statements that in turn fetch the mapped-to URLs.
 For example, each fetch will pass through the service worker, until one succeeds.

+## Namespaces

+This proposal and the reference implementation, use the namespace `@std/` for illustrative purposes only.
+This proposal is generic and would be able to work with a variety of approaches to namespaces.

 ## Acknowledgments

 This document originated out of a day-long sprint involving [@domenic](https://github.com/domenic), [@hiroshige-g](https://github.com/hiroshige-g), [@justinfagnani](https://github.com/justinfagnani), [@MylesBorins](https://github.com/MylesBorins), and [@nyaxt](https://github.com/nyaxt).
 Since then, [@guybedford](https://github.com/guybedford) has been instrumental in prototyping and driving forward discussion on this proposal.